coq/coq/doc/sphinx/language/extensions/canonical.rst

 This relation is selected whenever ``==`` is used on terms of type nat.
-This can be read in the line declaring the canonical structure ``nat_EQty``, where the first argument to ``Pack`` is the key and its second argument a group of canonical values associated to the key.
-In this case we associate to nat only one canonical value (since its class, ``nat_EQcl`` has just one member).
+This can be read in the line declaring the canonical structure ``nat_EQty``, where the first argument to ``Pack`` is the key and its second argument a group of canonical values associated with the key.
+In this case we associate with nat only one canonical value (since its class, ``nat_EQcl`` has just one member).
 The use of the projection ``op`` requires its argument to be in the class ``EQ``, and uses such a member (function) to actually compare its arguments.